12 Poisonous Garden Plants to Avoid for Kids and Pets

 Horse Chestnut (Aesculus hippocastanum)

 Robust horse chestnut trees have beautiful white flower clusters in spring that develop into hulled, smooth brown seeds that look like edible chestnuts.
 Children love the pretty seeds, which were used by UK children to play a game called conkers, but horse chestnuts are toxic if ingested.
 They contain aesculin, a poison known to cause unconsciousness, paralysis, and even death in humans, livestock, and pets.
-If you have a horse chestnut, teach older children about their dangers, and keep the nuts away from young children and pets.
+If you have a horse chestnut, teach older children about their dangers, and keep the nuts away from young children and pets

 Morning Glory (Ipomoea spp.)

 Vining morning glories have beautiful flowers that attract bees, hummingbirds, and moths, but their profuse seeds are poisonous.
-They contain toxic alkaloids that cause disorientation, nausea, and diarrhea, if consumed.
+They contain toxic alkaloids that cause disorientation, nausea, and diarrhea if consumed.
 The papery seed capsules rattle and release the angled black seeds when crushed, so they attract kids, and occasionally pets.
 Morning glory seed packets are also a danger, so keep them out of reach of children if you choose to grow these annual vines.

-Angel’s Trumpets (Brugmansia and Datura spp.)
+Angel’s Trumpet (Brugmansia and Datura spp.)

 Never grow angel’s trumpets if you have children or pets.
 Their impressive, trumpet-shaped flowers have garden appeal, but they are fatally poisonous—with many human deaths attributed to them.
 The plants and seeds contain toxic alkaloids that can kill if ingested.
 Wear gloves at pruning time, to avoid their toxic sap, and never put pruned stems on the burn pile as their smoke is poisonous to inhale.